-Whether it is about celebrating Easter, observing the spring equinox, or welcoming nature’s rebirth and the return of warm weather, spring is celebrated in many ways.
+Spring is celebrated in many ways, whether it is celebrating Easter, observing the spring equinox, or welcoming nature’s rebirth and the return of warm weather.
 Here is a list of 10 spring traditions from around the world that could inspire you to embrace the new season!

 Martisor (Romania)